 2. Skiing in Cedar City

 For those who love to ski, Cedar City is the place for you.
 Brian Head Resort is the highest base elevation in Utah at 9600 feet.
 With an annual snowfall of over 360 inches, powder seekers will not be disappointed.
 The resort has 71 runs and 8 chair lifts, tubing and a zip line, and the lowest lift ticket prices of any full service ski resort in Utah.
-With the lack of snow we’re having in the Midwest this year, Brian Head Resort definitely looks like a great option for spring skiing.
+Brian Head Resort is always a great option for spring skiing.

 3. Learn about ancient cultures